Writing Your DOT Drug & Alcohol Policy: What Must Be Included

 Your policy must include:

-- The identity of the Designated Employer Representative (DER) — the person drivers contact about drug/alcohol testing questions
+- The identity of the DER (Designated Employer Representative — the person at your company who receives test results, answers driver questions, and manages the testing program) — the person drivers contact about drug/alcohol testing questions

-- A description of safety-sensitive functions and when testing applies
+- A description of safety-sensitive functions (driving, loading/unloading, vehicle inspection, or any time spent waiting to perform these duties) and when testing applies

 - Specific information on prohibited conduct: use, possession, refusal to test